pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/30_Memory Leaks in React.js.md

 - What if the user has slow internet or if user want to leave the current page and decides to go to the new page before the data is rendered on the screen.

-- As in this case, the request for API would have already been made <u>as on page mount the useEffect runs the code and the browser expecting the response which when received would lead us to call setState on a component that's no longer mounted</u>
+- As in this case, the request for API would have already been made <ins>as on page mount the useEffect runs the code and the browser expecting the response which when received would lead us to call setState on a component that's no longer mounted</ins>

 - If this process is repeated several times can lead to serious issues as useless data is preserved in our memory.

-<strong><u>Solution</u>:</strong>: Boolean Flag approach
+<strong><ins>Solution</ins></strong>: Boolean Flag approach

 ```js
 import React, { useState, useEffect } from "react";